MSc Sign Language Interpreting (EUMASLI)

 Some of our Postgraduate Taught Masters Programmes are eligible for Inter-Campus Transfer.
 Please contact goglobal@hw.ac.uk for further information.

-Due to national legislation and university regulations it has not been possible to harmonise the fee situation for students on the EUMASLI programme.
-The situation regarding tuition fees varies depending on the university with which students enrol.
+Due to university regulations and national legislation, it is unfortunately impossible to harmonise the fee situation between the different universities.
+The situation regarding tuition fees varies, depending on the university with which students apply to and enrol.

 In addition to the fees, students are expected to finance travel to and accommodation during block-seminars and other events themselves.
-Please note that we are not able to provide interpreting services into the various sign languages used by Deaf participants.
-We appreciate that participation in EUMASLI is a considerable financial commitment, and we aim to minimise costs where possible.
+Please note that unfortunately we are not able to provide interpreting services into the various sign languages used by deaf participants.
+However, we aim to provide interpretation between English and International Sign for block seminars, where required.

 Scholarships and bursaries